ctrl-alt-del/devenv/README.md

 # About/Disclaimer
 I use both Mac and Windows regularly and sometimes Ubuntu.
 Although I mostly use Mac as my coding machine, I am very interested in coding on my Windows machine as well.
 After some reseaches as well as trials and errors, I am able to setup the dev environment on my Windows machine and I am pretty happy with it so far.

-I think it may be a good idea to share the setup process with the community, maybe it can save them some time (hopefully :-) ).
+I think it may be a good idea to share the setup process with the community, hopefully it can save other people some time :-).
 This document will be updated piece by piece and I will try my best to describe the process step by step.
 Please let me know if you see anything confusing/unclear/wrong or you have any recommendations.
 Thank you.

 # Setup dev environment on Windows